amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-device <device id>` the device id of a webcam to perform feature extraction from a live feed

+   `-cam_width` <resolution in x> the input webcam witch resolution (default 640), only valid if device is set

+   `-cam_height` <resolution in x> the input webcam height resolution (default 480), only valid if device is set

    `-root <dir>` the root for input

    `-inroot <dir>` the root for input

-   `-au_static` if this flag is specified the AU prediction will be performed as if on static images rather than videos, see [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Action-Units#static-vs-dynamic) for a more detailed explanation
+   `-au_static` if this flag is specified the AU prediction will be performed as if on static images rather than videos, see [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Action-Units#static-vs-dynamic) for a more detailed explanation, this is the default behavior for FaceLandmarkVidMulti

 **Parameters for output (for more details on output format see [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Output-Format#featureextraction))**